 Do not use these instructions unless explicitly instructed to by the DreamHost Professional Services Team.
 The following information is only to be used in a particular phase of a WP migration being done for you by that team; otherwise, the steps will be out of context and can lead to errors if implemented.

 This article lists information and tips on what to expect in order to help ensure your WordPress migration is a success.

 Impact of communication delays

 DreamHost may request additional information or ask you to take a particular action, via email, to further the migration.
 Please reply within 12 hrs of receiving the request, otherwise support will not be able to guarantee the 48-hr turnaround time and you may forfeit your refund.

-If the Professional Services Team doesn't hear back from you within 7 days after an information request, the migration is considered to be "abandoned” and will be cancelled without processing a refund.
+If the Professional Services Team doesn't hear back from you within 7 days after an information request, the migration is considered to be "abandoned” and will be canceled without processing a refund.
 Your files may be archived for up to 30 days (starting from the original, confirmatory email) in order to facilitate future reinstatement of the migration process, but this is not guaranteed.